 And then it kind of opens the door to how love responds to misplaced priorities.
-The word “fails,” seventy different times in the New Testament, it’s translated, love never falls.
+The word “fails,” seventy different times in the New Testament, it’s translated, “love never falls.”
 It means, love will never be corrupted, love will never cease, love is permanent, love lasts.
-He’s saying, loving God and loving people is the number one priority in your life.
+He’s saying: loving God and loving people is the number one priority in your life.

-And see, what we’ve gotta do is step back and say, okay.

-If someone picked up my schedule, if someone picked up where all my money went, if someone could pick up and read my mind about where my thoughts are when I didn’t have something to do, would my thoughts and my time and my money and my energy and my actions tell the story that, wow, this person really loves God and really loves people?
+And see, what we’ve got to do is step back and say, Okay, if someone picked up my schedule, if someone picked up where all my money went, if someone could pick up and read my mind about where my thoughts are when I didn’t have something to do, would my thoughts and my time and my money and my energy and my actions tell the story that, wow, this person really loves God and really loves people?